2017 Women’s Inaugural Ball

-Second Annual Women’s Inaugural Ball Celebrates Women Mayors Making Herstory
+Second Annual Women’s Inaugural Ball Celebrated Women Mayors Making HERstory

 On Thursday, Nov.
-16, 2017, Washington Women will join together at the University Women’s Club in Seattle to celebrate Women Mayors who are taking leadership in Washington’s Top Cities.
+16, 2017, Washington Women joined together at the University Women’s Club in Seattle to celebrate Women Mayors who are taking leadership in Washington’s Top Cities.

 The 2nd Annual Center for Women & Democracy Gala Celebrating the Women Who Ran and Won!

 · In Seattle, Tacoma, Vancouver, Spokane, Everett, Bellingham, Kent, Auburn, and 18 other cities women are on the ballot for their top city leader: all of them invited to the Gala and several have already agreed to join us.

 · Two women of color square off for control of the State Senate – the winner will join us.

 · Top women running for U.S. Congress in 2018 will be introduced.